brian-nelson/obsidian-data-collection/README.md

   * sortDirection - asc or desc
 * fields - List of fields to collect data on.

+Note - Sorting on every save will may cause performance issues

 #### Form Field Settings
 * type - Type of field
 * name - Field name to store in the JSON file